kshitij935/Cloud-and-Devops/Readme.md

 # 🧮 Simple Python Calculator

 A **command-line calculator application** built in Python that allows users to perform basic arithmetic operations including **Addition**, **Subtraction**, **Multiplication**, and **Division**.
-This project is designed for beginners learning Python programming and helps understand **functions, loops, conditionals**, and **user input handling**.
+This project is designed for the coders who just started their coding life and helps understand **functions, loops, conditionals**, and **user input handling**.

 ---